guardian/recommendations/AWS-lambda-metrics.md

 * To use AWS Embedded metrics, logs must be in JSON format.
 * A metric is embedded in a JSON logging request by adding a root node named “_aws” to the start of the log request.
 * The metric details are defined within this "_aws" node.
-* The following code snippet shows a simple logging request updating a single metric:
+* The following code snippet shows a logging request updating a single metric:

 ```json
   {"_aws": {